tubearchivist/docs/mkdocs/docs/configuration/stylesheets.md

 ## Adding Stylesheets

 Assuming a default configuration, stylesheets are stored in `/app/static/css` in the `tubearchivist` container.
-This is where additional stylesheets should be added.
+This is where the `custom.css` stylesheet can be added and selected as `Custom` in the user settings.

 The recommended method for adding new stylesheets is to mount them in the `docker-compose.yml` file.
 New mounts need to be added to the `tubearchivist` volume section.
-For example, `test.css` is added.
-If `test.css` is located in the same directory as the `docker-compose.yml` file.
+For example, `custom.css` is added.
+If `custom.css` is located in the same directory as the `docker-compose.yml` file.

 ???+ example
     ```yaml